ecmwf/climetlab/README.md

 - [climetlab-s2s-ai-challenge](https://github.com/ecmwf-lab/climetlab-s2s-ai-challenge) : data for the 2021 S2S competition.
 - [climetlab-datasets](https://github.com/ecmwf-lab/climetlab-datasets) : Example dataset plugin.
 - [climetlab-meteonet](https://github.com/ecmwf-lab/climetlab-meteonet) : Meteonet data (WIP).

+### License
+[Apache License 2.0](LICENSE) In applying this licence, ECMWF does not waive the privileges and immunities granted to it by virtue of its status as an intergovernmental organisation nor does it submit to any jurisdiction.